+The offering

-The offering Common stock offered by selling shareholders 5,169,960 shares (excluding up to 775,494 shares that may be sold by the selling shareholders upon exercise of the underwriters' over-allotment option) Selling Shareholders Certain executive officers and directors of the company.
-See "Principal and Selling Shareholders" in this prospectus Common stock outstanding 40,506,670 shares Use of proceeds We will not receive any proceeds from the sale of shares of our common stock by the selling shareholders.
+Common stock offered by selling shareholders 5,169,960 shares (excluding up to 775,494 shares that may be sold by the selling shareholders upon exercise of the underwriters' over-allotment option)

+Selling Shareholders Certain executive officers and directors of the company.
+See "Principal and Selling

+Shareholders" in this prospectus

+Common stock outstanding1 40,506,670 shares

+Use of proceeds We will not receive any proceeds from the sale of shares of our common stock by the selling shareholders.

 Dividend policy We have not paid any dividends since our initial public offering.
 We do not anticipate paying dividends on our common stock.
 We intend to retain earnings to fund our working capital needs and growth opportunities.

 Risk factors See "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.

-Nasdaq Global Select Market symbol "VRA" ude (i) 161,110 shares of common stock subject to currently outstanding restricted stock k reserved for future issuance under our 2010 Equity and Incentive Plan (the "2010 Plan").
+Nasdaq Global Select Market symbol "VRA"

+The number of shares outstanding does not include (i) 161,110 shares of common stock subject to currently outstanding restricted stock units, and (ii) 5,914,891 shares of common stock reserved for future issuance under our 2010 Equity and Incentive Plan (the "2010 Plan").